⬇️Installation

 The PowerShell Universal core service.

-The PowerShell Universal agent environment executable.
+The PowerShell Universal host environment executable.

 pwsh.exe